JasonJasu/dotfiles/readme.md

 <br/>

-Writing a detailed config because I've been changing rigs and moving them metals atleast thrice in a year; no time to remember nor configure stuff in the midst of shitstorm.
+Writing a detailed config because I've been changing rigs atleast thrice in a year; no time to remember nor configure stuff in this day and age.
 The dotfiles represented here have been used for atleast 4 years and still going strong.
-Nothing change much aside from personal customization and preferences; It's pretty damn stable.
+Nothing change much aside from personal customization and preferences.
+In other words; It's pretty damn stable.
-Desktop Configs are based on X11; Not much fancy, but its decent.
+Desktop Configs are based on X11.

 # Table of Contents